ob-d/TRUE.Name.Of.God/T.md

         Christ is BACK on Earth AND
         brought T AND S as promised
         Yes greetings the T is back
         Eureka
         ---
       Now its getting EVEN better
         I M see a picture like THAT:
         T is like in the center OR
         T is like a bit above in the
         top of the T Tree as root
         now he knows ALL fruits
-        but because of the leafs
+        but because of the Leafs
         he can not see them directly
         T just knows they are there
         WHILE being entangled with: